ARTimeWalk/site/privacy-policy.md

 ### What Data Does Collect
 This app, now in its beta version, collects the following types of data:

-・User-uploaded image data
+- **User-uploaded image data**: This includes landscape photos or images of signs or billboards.
+When sharing these images, please be mindful of the rights and privacy of individuals, objects, and buildings depicted in the photos.

-・GNSS-derived latitude and longitude
+- **GNSS-derived latitude and longitude**: This data is used to indicate the location of signs or billboards.
+The latitude and longitude are obtained from GNSS at the time the subject is captured.

-・Spatial tracking location data (which uses visual markers for accurate positioning based on camera input and motion sensor data)
+- **Spatial tracking location data**: This uses visual markers for accurate positioning based on camera input and motion sensor data.
+This data is utilized in calculations when presenting photos in AR.

-・Access logs, which include a UUID (a randomly generated string assigned upon installation) and time data.
+- **Access logs**: These include a UUID (a randomly generated string assigned upon installation) along with time data.
 Please note that the UUID cannot be used to identify an individual by itself.

 <br>